-Download the 2018 Solano Travel Safety Plan, which was released for 30-day public comment by the STA Board of Directors on February 14, 2018.
+Download the 2018 Solano Travel Safety Plan, which was adopted by the STA Board at their May 9, 2018 meeting.
+Prior to that, it was released for 30-day public comment by the STA Board of Directors on February 14, 2018.

 As an ongoing effort to identify and address safety needs across the county, STA prepared Travel Safety Plans in 1998, 2005, and 2016.
 The 2016 Safety Plan departs from the methodology used in the previous plans, primarily as a result of the lack of recent and comprehensive traffic volume count data needed to determine collision rates.
 Instead, the 2016 Solano Travel Safety Plan used input from local jurisdictions to identify locations with safety issues and recommended improvements.
 Many of those project recommendations were made in response to recent collisions.
 This methodology helped each city identify its own safety locations, but did not prioritize safety improvements in the format necessary for Highway Safety Improvement Program (HSIP) funding.